jrmlhermitte/gemini-mcp-example/README.md

 You should see this:
 ![mcp](images/gemini_mcp_command.png)

 **NOTE**: You **must** start gemini from the code folder.
 The reason is that the extension runs `python ./gemini-mcp/main.py`.
 If you want to make this runnable from everywhere, you'll need to make sure your base python environment contains the `fastmcp` library and that the `gemini-extension.json` refers to an absolute path.
+**NOTE**: If this is your first time setting up Gemini CLI, you will also see some easy to follow setup steps.

 5. Give it your name.
 It will likely try to call your tools.